 This legion was probably recruited by consul Gaius Vibius Pansa and Octavian (the later emperor Augustus) in 43 BCE.
-It may have been present during the battle of Philippi (42), in which the triumvirs Octavian and Marc Antony defeated the murderers of Caesar.
+It may have been present during the battle of Philippi (42), in which the triumvirs Octavian and Mark Antony defeated the murderers of Caesar.

 It is likely that in the next years, the Third legion took part in the war that Octavian and Lepidus waged against Sextus Pompeius, who had occupied Sicily and threatened the food supply of Rome.
 When Octavian had won this war, he attacked Lepidus, and took his province, Africa (36).
 It is possible that the legion was sent to this region after this conflict.

 However this may be, it is certain that from 30 BCE on, the Third was permanently in Africa, although it was not always stationed in the same camp.
 An inscription from 14 CE informs us that the soldiers had to build a road from Tacapsa to their winter quarters, which may at this stage have been at Theveste.

 Although Africa was usually a tranquil part of the Roman empire, III Augusta saw action in 17-24, when it fought against Tacfarinas, who had organized several Numidian and Mauretanian tribes in an anti-Roman coalition.
 Perhaps this war was the cause of the legion's transfer to Ammaedara.